Peter Falk: Personal life

 Falk married Alyce Mayo, whom he met when the two were students at Syracuse University, on April 17, 1960.
-The couple adopted two daughters, Catherine (who was to become a private investigator) and Jackie.
+The couple adopted two daughters, Catherine (who became a private investigator) and Jackie.
 Falk and his wife divorced in 1976.
 On December 7, 1977, he married actress Shera Danese, who guest-starred in more episodes of the Columbo series than any other actress.

 Falk was an accomplished artist, and in October 2006 he had an exhibition of his drawings at the Butler Institute of American Art.
 He took classes at the Art Students League of New York for many years.

 Falk was a chess aficionado and a spectator at the American Open in Santa Monica, California, in November 1972, and at the U.S. Open in Pasadena, California, in August 1983.

 His memoir Just One More Thing (ISBN 978-0-78671795-8) was published by Carroll & Graf on August 23, 2006.

 Health

-In December 2008 it was reported that Falk had been diagnosed with Alzheimer's disease.
+In December 2008, it was reported that Falk had been diagnosed with Alzheimer's disease.
 In June 2009, at a two-day conservatorship trial in Los Angeles, one of Falk's personal physicians, Dr. Stephen Read, reported he had rapidly slipped into dementia after a series of dental operations in 2007.
-Dr. Read said it was unclear whether Falk's condition had worsened as a result of anesthesia or some other reaction to the operations.
+Read said it was unclear whether Falk's condition had worsened as a result of anesthesia or some other reaction to the operations.
 Shera Danese Falk was appointed as her husband's conservator.

 Death

-On the evening of June 23, 2011, Falk died at his longtime home on Roxbury Drive in Beverly Hills at the age of 83.
-His death was primarily caused by pneumonia, with complications of Alzheimer's being a secondary and underlying cause.
+On the evening of June 23, 2011, Falk died at his longtime home on Roxbury Drive in Beverly Hills at the age of 83.Nick Allen.
+"Peter Falk" The Daily Telegraph.
+The causes of death were pneumonia and Alzheimer's disease.
 His daughters said they would remember his "wisdom and humor".
 He is buried at Westwood Village Memorial Park Cemetery in Los Angeles, California.

 His death was marked by tributes from many film celebrities including Jonah Hill and Stephen Fry.
 Steven Spielberg said, "I learned more about acting from him at that early stage of my career than I had from anyone else".
 Rob Reiner said: "He was a completely unique actor", and went on to say that Falk's work with Alan Arkin in The In-Laws was "one of the most brilliant comedy pairings we've seen on screen".
-His epitaph reads "I'm not here, I'm home with Shera."
+His epitaph reads: "I'm not here, I'm home with Shera."